xmos/lib_sw_pll/doc/rst/sw_pll.rst

 A double integral term is supported in the PI loop because the the clock counting PFD included measures the frequency error.
 The phase error is the integral of the frequency error and hence if phase locking is required as well as frequency locking then we need to support the integral of the integral of the frequency error.
-Simply changing the Kp, Ki and Kii constants is all that is needed in this case.
+Changing the Kp, Ki and Kii constants and observing the simulated (or hardware response) to a reference change is all that is needed in this case.

 .. note::
     In the python simulation file ``sw_pll_sim.py``, the PI constants *Kp*, *Ki* and optionally *Kii* can be found in the functions `run_lut_sw_pll_sim()` and `run_sd_sw_pll_sim()`.

-Typically a small Kii term is used if needed because it accumulates very quickly.
+Typically a small Kii term is used, if needed, because it accumulates very quickly.

 LUT Example Configurations
 ..........................

-However the LUT implementation requires an offline generation stage which has many possibilities for customisation.
+The LUT implementation requires an offline generation stage which has many possibilities for customisation.
-A few examples are shown below.

 A number of example configurations, which demonstrate the effect on PPM, step size etc. of changing various parameters, is provided in the ``sw_pll_sim.py`` file.
 Search for ``profiles`` and ``profile_choice`` in this file.
 Change profile choice index to select the different example profiles and run the python file again.